-As of January 31, 2021, we employed approximately 2,800 employees on a full-time basis and approximately 500 employees on a part-time basis.
-Our need for seasonal associates will be significantly reduced with the completion of the restructuring of our retail segment.
+As of January 31, 2022, we employed approximately 2,900 persons on a full-time basis and approximately 700 on a part-time basis.
+Our need for seasonal associates was significantly reduced with the completion of the restructuring of our retail segment during the prior fiscal year.
 We employ both union and non-union personnel and believe that our relations with our employees are good.
 We have not experienced any interruption of our operations due to a labor disagreement with our employees.

-At G-III, our greatest assets are our employees who come to work every day with incredible dedication, drive, compassion and care.
-We are an Equal Opportunity Employer with policies, procedures and practices that recognize the value and worth of each individual covering matters such as safety, discrimination, harassment and retaliation.
-We provide training on these issues to our personnel.
-G-III ensures compliance with other important labor and employment law issues through a variety of processes and procedures, using both internal and external expertise and resources.
-Our focus remains on enhancing the working environment for our employees and taking steps to ensure that G-III remains a great company to work for.
+We are an Equal Opportunity Employer with policies, procedures and practices that recognize the value and worth of each individual, covering matters such as safety, training, advancement, discrimination, harassment and retaliation.
+We provide training on important issues to our personnel.
+G-III ensures compliance with labor and employment law issues through a variety of processes and procedures, using both internal and external expertise and resources.
+We continue to work towards achieving a stronger, more engaging workplace and building a foundation for enhancing the employee experience by beginning to redefine our corporate branding to promote our passion for our product, pride in our partnerships, our accountability and our entrepreneurial spirit, which we began to roll out in fiscal 2022.
+As part of our corporate branding efforts, we launched an enhanced corporate website in March 2022.